Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 Mandatory.
 4 weeks' notice.

-The threshold under the Renters' Rights Act has been raised.
+As set out in Schedule 2 to the Housing Act 1988 (as amended by the Renters' Rights Act 2025), the threshold has been raised.
 The tenant must owe at least three months' rent (where rent is paid monthly) or at least 13 weeks' rent (where rent is paid weekly or fortnightly) — both at the date the notice is served and at the date of the hearing.

 Two things to watch: